-Preparation of a business plan outlining and suggesting possible courses of action.
-Depending upon the engagement and who his client is, the turnaround specialist will seek the input of his client to determine which of alternative courses of action should be undertaken.
+Preparation of a business plan outlining possible courses of action.
+Depending upon the engagement and who his client is, the specialist will seek client input to determine which of alternative courses of action should be undertaken.

 Implementation of the business plan.
-Once the course of action has been chosen, the turnaround specialist should be involved in putting the plan into place whether as an interim manager or as a consultant to management.
-This is the time a specialist begins to build the team of players both inside the company and from outside resources.
+Once the course of action has been chosen, the specialist should be involved to put the plan in place whether as interim manager or as a consultant to management.
+This is the time a specialist begins to build a team both inside the company and from outside resources.

 Monitor the business plan.
-The turnaround specialist should keep vigil over the plan, analyzing variances to determine their causes and the validity of the underlying assumptions.
+The specialist should keep vigil over the plan, analyzing variances to determine their causes and the validity of the underlying assumptions.

 Stabilization and transition.
-Assuming that liquidation is not the cornerstone of the business plan, the turnaround specialist should remain involved in the engagement until the business has achieved stabilization and to assist the business in a transition of management if necessary.
+Assuming liquidation is not a cornerstone of the business plan, a specialist should remain involved in an engagement until stabilization is achieved and to assist a business in transition of management if necessary.

 Turnaround specialists immediately focus on cash flow since it is often a cash shortage that causes troubled businesses to seek help.
-The turnaround specialist's first goal is to stabilize the cash flow and to stop the hemorrhage.
-The turnaround specialist usually performs a quick analysis of the company's sales and profit centers and of its asset utilization.
+The specialist's first goal is to stabilize cash flow and stop the hemorrhage.
+The specialist performs a quick analysis of the company's sales and profit centers and of its asset utilization.

 In many cases, these factors indicate that the business may have lost focus of its core.
-To remedy the cash shortage, turnaround specialists generally analyze which assets are available to generate a quick infusion of cash and which operations could be terminated thereby stopping the cash outflow.
+To remedy cash shortage, turnaround specialists generally analyze which assets are available to generate a quick infusion of cash and which operations could be terminated thereby stopping the cash outflow.
 These are difficult decisions since they intrinsically involve down-sizing the company and eliminating some jobs.
 On the other hand, it has the effect of saving the good parts of the company - and many jobs.

-After the turnaround specialist has been engaged and a business plan has been designed, the turnaround specialist plays many roles.
-Since many troubled businesses often lose much of their credibility with lenders, trade suppliers, employees, customers, shareholders, and even the local community at large, retaining a turnaround specialist is often the first sign to outsiders that the company is taking positive steps toward both recovery and rebuilding damaged relationships.
+After the specialist has been engaged and a business plan designed, the specialist plays many roles.
+Since many troubled businesses often lose much of their credibility with lenders, trade suppliers, employees, customers, shareholders, and the local community at large, retaining a turnaround specialist is often the first sign to outsiders that the company is taking positive steps toward both recovery and rebuilding damaged relationships.
 The turnaround specialist usually serves as a liaison or intermediary with these outside constituencies to calm troubled waters and to present bad news as a preamble to a plan for recovery.

-Because management's credibility is often strained, the turnaround specialist actively assists in the preparation of a viable business plan and advocates its approval and adoption by the various constituency groups whose cooperation is necessary for implementation.
+Because management's credibility is often strained, the specialist actively assists in the preparation of a viable business plan and advocates its approval and adoption by the various constituency groups whose cooperation is necessary for implementation.
 The turnaround specialist is experienced in negotiating both with lenders and with trade suppliers in the midst of a crisis.
 The turnaround manager brings their personal integrity, their own credibility, and their track record to the table in contrast to that offered by existing management, which finds itself in a downturn.